 The fair value for financial instruments traded in active markets is based on quoted market prices at the close of trading on the financial reporting date.
-Instruments for which no sales was reported on the valuation day are valued at the most recent bid price.
+Instruments for which no sales were reported on the valuation day are valued at the most recent bid price.

 An active market is a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The carrying value less impairment provision of financial instruments curried at amortized cost are assumed to approximate their fair values.
+The carrying value of financial instruments carried at amortized cost are assumed to approximate their fair values.

-Notes to the financial statements For the year ended 31 December 2021 (Amounts in Saudi Arabian Riyals)
+Notes to the financial statements For the Year ended 31 December 2021 (Amounts in Saudi Arabian Riyals)